- PhD pre-conference: 7-8 April

 Call for papers

-Submission link will be available here 6 October 2024.
 NNRME welcomes all research relevant to the field of music education.
-See further down this website.
+Please submit your papers via this website:

 We encourage all participants to consider how their own research interests relate to the broad theme of the significance of music education/research as described above.
 However, this overarching thematic perspective should not be understood as an exclusive thematic focus for all conference contributions.
 As always, we stress that NNRME welcomes all research relevant to the field of music education.